burmilla/burmilla.github.io/content/docs/configuration/kernel/adding-kernel-parameters.md

 ### User password

-`burmilla.password=<passwd...>` will set the password for burmilla user.
+`rancher.password=<passwd...>` will set the password for burmilla user.
 If you are not willing to use SSH keys, you can consider this parameter.

 ### Recovery console

-`burmilla.recovery=true` will start a single user `root` bash session as easily in the boot process, with no network, or persistent filesystem mounted.
+`rancher.recovery=true` will start a single user `root` bash session as easily in the boot process, with no network, or persistent filesystem mounted.
 This can be used to fix disk problems, or to debug your system.

 ### Enable/Disable sshd

-`burmilla.ssh.daemon=false` (its enabled in the os-config) can be used to start your BurmillaOS with no sshd daemon.
+`rancher.ssh.daemon=false` (its enabled in the os-config) can be used to start your BurmillaOS with no sshd daemon.
 This can be used to further reduce the ports that your system is listening on.

 ### Enable debug logging

-`burmilla.debug=true` will log everything to the console for debugging.
+`rancher.debug=true` will log everything to the console for debugging.

 ### Autologin console

-`burmilla.autologin=<tty...>` will automatically log in the specified console - common values are `tty1`, `ttyS0` and `ttyAMA0` - depending on your platform.
+`rancher.autologin=<tty...>` will automatically log in the specified console - common values are `tty1`, `ttyS0` and `ttyAMA0` - depending on your platform.

 ### Enable/Disable hypervisor service auto-enable

 _Available as of RancherOS v1.3_

 RancherOS v1.3 added detection of Hypervisor, and then will try to download the a service called `<hypervisor>-vm-tools`.
-This may cause boot speed issues, and so can be disabled by setting `burmilla.hypervisor_service=false`.
+This may cause boot speed issues, and so can be disabled by setting `rancher.hypervisor_service=false`.

 ### Auto reboot after a kernel panic